Genital herpes is a sexually transmissible infection (STI). This page outlines the symptoms and the ongoing management of genital herpes.

 How is it treated?

-Genital herpes is treated with an anti-herpes medication.
+Genital herpes is treated with anti-herpes medication.
 These tablets shorten the attack.
-If you get lots of recurrences (more than six a year) you can take tablets all the time and this helps to prevent recurrence.
+If you get lots of attacks (more than six a year) you can take tablets all the time which will help stop this happening.

 Will it impact my partner/s?